iPaulPro/scaffold-lens/README.md

     yarn deploy
     ```

-   This command deploys the full Lens Protocol on the local network as well as the example Action and Rule contracts.
+   This command deploys the full Lens Social Protocol on the local network as well as the example Action and Rule contracts.
 Put your contracts  in `packages/hardhat/contracts`.
-The `yarn deploy:*` commands use the scripts located in `packages/hardhat/deploy` to deploy the contracts to the specified network.

 4. **Start the app**
    On a third terminal, from the root directory, start your NextJS app: